serval-uni-lu/divkc/README.md

 ## Results

-The `results` contains the raw results that are presented in the article.
+The `results` contains the raw results that are presented in the article as well as more detailed versions of the tables available in the article.

 ## D4